Usama1190/modern-python/piaic/py1_hello_string/README.md

 John
 ```

-Code is executed and the result is your name
+Code is executed and the result is your name.

-Then you can call the exit function
+Then you can call the exit function,

 ```
 >>>exit()
 ```

-Now you are in the normal terminal
+Now you are in the normal terminal,

 ```
 (base) C:\Users>